• Skip to primary navigation

 • Lightly coat the bottom of a baking dish with vegetable oil or non-stick cooking spray.

-• Place the stuffed peppers in the prepared baking dish, add about ¼ inch of water in the bottom and bake in a preheated 350-degree oven for about 30 minutes or until the tops are golden brown.
+• Place the stuffed peppers in the prepared baking dish, add about ¼ inch of water in the bottom (to help keep peppers moist during baking), and bake in a preheated 350°F oven for about 30 minutes or until the tops are golden brown.

 Recipe Notes

-Refer to my article Cajun Stuffed Bell Peppers for step-by-step instructions with photos and more detailed FAQs and Tips.
+Refer to my article Crawfish Stuffed Peppers for step-by-step instructions with photos and more detailed FAQs and Tips.

 Use green, yellow, or red Bell Peppers.